synonymdev/ldk-node-js/README.md

 # Configuration

-Copy and edit the .env_sample file to match you local environment.
+Copy and edit the .env_sample file to match your local environment.
 LN_REMOTE_HOST is provided for quick connection testing.
 Alternatively use connectpeer(pubkey@host:port) from the REPL.

 ```
 cp ./.env_sample ./.env